-Cass Faux is the Coordinator of Clinical Education for Speech-Language Pathology in the Department of Speech, Language and Hearing Sciences.
+Cass Faux was the Coordinator of Clinical Education for Speech-Language Pathology in the Department of Speech, Language and Hearing Sciences.
 She received her BS and MS in Speech and Hearing Sciences at the University of Arizona.
-Clinically, she maintains broad interests in pediatric communication disorders, with a specialization in Augmentative and Alternative Communication Devices for children and adults.
-Other areas of expertise include the management of cochlear implantation, motor speech disorders, and language impairment, especially as it affects literacy development.
-Cass is a founding member of the Muscular Dystrophy Association/Amyotrophic Lateral Sclerosis Clinic located at Banner-University Medical Center, South Campus.
-Cass has served as a speech-language pathologist and consultant in several settings, encompassing practice in hospital and medical settings, private practice, state agencies, and a tenure as interim director at the Cerebral Palsy Foundation of Tucson.
-She encourages collaboration with colleagues in O.T., special education, deaf education, P.T., and music therapy.
+Clinically, she maintained broad interests in pediatric communication disorders, with a specialization in Augmentative and Alternative Communication Devices for children and adults.
+Other areas of expertise included the management of children following cochlear implantation, motor speech disorders, and language impairment, especially as it affects literacy development.
+Cass was a founding member of the Muscular Dystrophy Association/Amyotrophic Lateral Sclerosis Clinic located at Banner-University Medical Center, South Campus.
+Cass served as a speech-language pathologist and consultant in several settings, encompassing practice in hospital and medical settings, private practice, state agencies, and a tenure as interim director at the Cerebral Palsy Foundation of Tucson.
+She had vibrant collaboration with colleagues in O.T., special education, deaf education, P.T., and music therapy.